Debugging

 Debugging is often a frustrating experience.
 Taking a break helps.
 It is common to find or solve issues in your dreams too (I've had my share of these, especially during college and intense work days).

-If you are stuck with a problem, reduce the code as much as possible so that you are left with minimal code necessary to reproduce the issue.
+If you are stuck with a problem, reduce the code as much as possible so that you are left with the minimal code necessary to reproduce the issue.
 Talking about the problem to a friend/colleague/inanimate-objects/etc can help too — famously termed as Rubber duck debugging.
 I have often found the issue while formulating a question to be asked on forums like stackoverflow/reddit because writing down your problem is another way to bring clarity than just having a vague idea in your mind.

-Here's some awesome articles on this challenging topic:
+Here are some awesome articles on this challenging topic:

 - What does debugging a program look like?